-We've picked out a selection of good offers on decent tablets, but if these aren't quite right for you there are ample opportunities to find yourself a great tablet deal.
+We've picked out a selection of current good offers on decent tablets, but if these aren't quite right for you, don't worry as there will be ample other opportunities to find yourself a great tablet deal.

 Apple’s own website provides you with a good baseline of how much an iPad costs, because Apple never discounts new models on its own website.
-Knowing the full, true price makes it easier to work out how good discounts on other sites really are.
+Knowing the full true price will make it easier to see if you're really getting a good discount on another site.

-When you're shopping around for deals, be mindful that there are multiple generations of iPads on sale at the same time.
+When you're shopping around for deals and looking at sale prices, be mindful that there are multiple generations of iPads on sale at the same time.
 Make sure you know which generation you're buying; our guide on shows you which models are the latest generation.

 There’s nothing wrong with buying an older-generation iPad (in fact, it’s a great way to save money), but just make sure you’re comparing like-for-like products instead of a newer, more expensive model with an older, cheaper version.

 Another way to keep costs down is to consider a refurbished iPad.
-While Apple's website never has deals on new tablets, there is a section on the that come with a one-year warranty.
+While Apple's website never has deals on new tablets, there is a section on their official site for that come with a one-year warranty.
 What’s available varies day by day, but you should be able to save at least 20% on a refurbished model over a new one.

 This the place to find the true RRP of the model and specification you’re after, and you might even find a discount while you’re there.
 It might be a simple discount on a specification, or it could be a discounted or free accessory when you buy a full-price tablet.

 If you don’t find a discount on the Microsoft website, it’s highly likely you’ll find one from a different retailer.
 Make sure you check all the specifications and colour options, as discounts might only be on one or two of these at any time.